 We consider an active market to be one in which transactions for the asset or liability occur with sufficient frequency and volume to provide pricing information on an ongoing basis, and consider an inactive market to be one in which there are infrequent or few transactions for the asset or liability, the prices are not current, or price quotations vary substantially either over time or among market makers.
 Where appropriate, our own or the counterparty's non-performance risk is considered in measuring the fair values of liabilities and assets, respectively.

 Investments

-The following is a summary of our investments (in millions):
+The following is a summary of our investments at their cost or amortized cost for the years ended April 30, 2021 and April 24, 2020 (in millions):